AnderGoig/InstagramLogin/README.md

 ### CocoaPods

 `IGAuth` is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod 'IGAuth'